hharte/mm_manager/README.md

+## Terminal-Specific Tables

+`mm_manager` has the ability to support multiple terminals with different provisioning. `mm_manager` searches for configuration tables as follows:

+1. `tables/NPANXXXXXX` - where `NPANXXXXXX` is the 10-digit Terminal ID (phone number.)
+2. `tables/<model-specific-dir>` - where `<model-specific-dir>` is one of:

+	`multipay, card_only, desk, coin, inmate`.

+3. `tables/default` - will be used as a last resort if tables cannot be found in the previous directories.

+`mm_manager` stores the last table update date/time in the terminal-specific directory.
+This allows for quicker iteration during testing by using "force download" in the terminal’s craft interface.
+This will download only the table that changed and a few tables that are generated within `mm_manager` itself.

+### Terminal-specific Table Example

+Two multipay terminals with different Advertising messages, and otherwise configured the same:

+`tables/4085359990/mm_table_1d.bin` - Advertising messages for terminal ID 4085359990

+`tables/4085359995/mm_table_1d.bin` - Advertising messages for terminal ID 4085359995

+`tables/default/` -  All of the default tables are in this directory (including `mm_table_1d.bin`)

 # Low-Level Protocol

 The low-level protocol sent over the modem is a stream of bytes framed within START and END bytes.